tanminivan/notam-capstone/README.md

 ## Sample NOTAM dataset

-See the `samples` directory for some sample flights that include NOTAMs.
+See the `samples` directory for full-flight sample NOTAMs.

 ## Using Sample NOTAMs